Yermo/nativescript-mapbox/README.md

 ### Demo app (XML + TypeScript)
 If you want a quickstart, see the demo in this repository.
 It shows you how to draw a map in XML and JS with almost all possible options.

-> Not all features are working as of this writing, notably user location.

 ### Demo app (Angular)
 There is also the beginnings of an Angular demo in demo-angular in this repository.